ibm-cloud-docs/Registry/ts_manifest_error_type.md

 {:external: target="_blank" .external}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# Why am I getting this manifest error when I try to tag my image: `The manifest type for this image is not supported for tagging.`?
+# Why am I getting a manifest type error when I try to tag my image?
 {: #troubleshoot-manifest-error-type}
 {: troubleshoot}
 {: support}

-You get a manifest type error when you try to tag your image in {{site.data.keyword.registrylong}}.
+You get a manifest type error when you try to tag your image in {{site.data.keyword.registrylong}}: `The manifest type for this image is not supported for tagging.`
 {: shortdesc}

 {: tsSymptoms}